 - NAMED ONE OF THE BEST BOOKS OF THE YEAR BY PEOPLE, Time, Vogue, NPR, The Washington Post, Chicago Tribune, Vanity Fair, Entertainment Weekly, BuzzFeed, Esquire, Real Simple, Good Housekeeping, The New York Public Library, The Guardian, Evening Standard, Kirkus Reviews, Publishers Weekly, BookPage

 Olive Kitteridge may be America’s favorite curmudgeon.
-This book and the sequel Olive, Again (one of Oprah’s Book Club picks and one of my favorite books of 2019) are for the mom who likes literature.
+This book and the sequel Olive, Again (one of Oprah’s Book Club picks and one of my favorite books of 2019) are for the mom who likes character-driven novels.

 These books read like snippets of still life rich with words craving to be savored and analyzed.
 In grumpy everyday moments from a coastal Maine town, Olive teaches the reader about life, and particularly the many ways in which she didn’t know how to be a mother and sometimes got it right and oftentimes got it wrong.